 The collection is an important resource for research, exhibits, and public programming.
 We are committed to accessibility for Indigenous peoples, researchers, students, and the interested public.
-We welcome inquiries and a collections viewing room is available for Indigenous peoples to visit with the collection.
+We welcome inquiries for Indigenous peoples to visit with the collection.
 Please contact us with your request and a member of the staff will reach out to you regarding when we can welcome you to RAM.

-For inquiries or to arrange a visit, please contact Emma Knight, Assistant Curator, Indigenous Studies.
+For inquiries or to arrange a visit, please contact Stephanie Halapija.

 Learn more about the collection and our work on our blog: